|

 Exploring self-esteem in kids & teens

-In order to understand a bit better this abstract concept, I will delve into Susan Harter´s extensive research on self-esteem.
-Harter has developed widely-used self-perception scales for children and adolescents.
+To understand this abstract concept a bit better, I will delve into Susan Harter´s extensive research on self-esteem.
+Harter has developed widely used self-perception scales for children and adolescents.
 In her work, she identifies two coexisting categories of self-evaluation:

 • global self-worth (overall self-esteem)